nicolas-van/modern-async/README.md

 ## This project accepts feature requests !

 The goal of modern-async is to be as complete as possible.
-I coded everything I missed in past while developing, yet it's difficult to know what people would really need.
+I coded everything I missed in the past while developing, yet it's difficult to know what other people would really need.
 So if you would like some more feature start by [reading the contribution guide](https://github.com/nicolas-van/modern-async/blob/master/CONTRIBUTING.md).

 ## Installation